-Moreover, Michael already emphasized this point during the Sunday post-race press conference, indicating how much Rubens was a fantastic teammate, especially for the race preparation.
+Michael already emphasized that you were a fantastic teammate, especially for the race preparation:

 "Everyone considers Michael as a cold and introvert.
 That is only a mask to hide his real personality.
 He is a genuinely nice guy with great humanity.
 There have been frictions between us in the past yet it is normal to have them when you work in an extremely competitive environment such as the motorsport world.
 Our relationship is now as good as new.
 Michael is a lovely person".

-Rubens seems to have finally understood what is his role in the team.
-He does complain anymore about it:
+Rubens seems to have finally understood his role in the team and does complain anymore:

 "I am sure that he is destined to beat all records.
 I am different than him for one simple reason.
 Michael is a driver who is always consistent and always has excellent race performances.
 I, on the other hand, do not have the same consistency.
 I have lots of up and downs.
 I always learn something when I am next to him".

-The drivers are on track for the continuation of the test.
-Their managers are actively trying to find the best seats in Formula 1 for the 2002 season., Hakkinen’s future is still in doubt whilst it is highly unlikely that Coulthard leaves the McLaren squad at the end of the season.
-The Scot has had the best season in his career so far.
-The two drivers have already reached an agreement with the team.
-However, the fact that it has not yet been announced leaves room for speculations in the paddock.
+The drivers are still focused on testing duties.
+In the meantime, their managers are actively trying to find the best Formula 1 seats for the 2002 season.
+Hakkinen’s future is still hanging in the air.
+It is highly unlikely that Coulthard will leave the McLaren squad at the end of the season, considering that he had a strong Formula 1 season.
+The two drivers have already reached an agreement with the team, even if it has not yet been announced yet.
+It thus leaves room for speculations in the paddock.

 "I feel fine.
 I do not need a check-up from the doctors.
 It is better to go home and rest".

 "My concept of danger has changed me a little.
-This accident is definitely not a pleasant experience but I know there was a technical reason behind them.
+These accidents are definitely not a pleasant experience but I know there was a technical reason behind them.
 However, I always have great faith in the team.
 I know that, just as when I get on a plane for example, you can never be 100 percent sure that you will not have an accident".

-A phrase that goes hand in hand with his promise to help Barrichello in quest to take 2nd from Ralf:
+It is a phrase that goes hand in hand with his promise to help Barrichello in his quest to take 2nd position away from Ralf:

-"Our primary objective in the coming races will be to secure 2nd place for Rubens.
-I am pretty sure I can help but he needs to be as strong as he was in Budapest.
+"Our primary objective in the coming races will be to secure second place in the Championship for Rubens.
+Only then Ferrari’s season can be said to be more than perfect.
+I am pretty sure that I can do something for him.
+The question if he needs to it or not.
+He needs to be as strong as he was in Budapest and if he is, he can be there.
 Even though I love my brother Ralf very much, we are driving for different teams with different interests".

 "They do not exist.
 I realized this during my second race, in 1991, at Monza, when I was able to fight with Prost.
 I understood that the drivers, in Formula 1, are normal people who need a competitive car in order to win races and championship.
 From then on, I knew that I could have a breakthrough moment".